• Free shipping on all orders

 Image Credit: _Darko Cvetanoski, Shutterstock

-Jack Dempsey fish are by far the best fish to eat large snails.
-They reach large sizes, and an adult can fit a full grow mystery snail in their mouth.
-They will also hunt snails and eat mystery snail egg clutches.
+Jack Dempsey fish are the best species to introduce when you have too many large snails.
+An adult can fit a fully grown mystery snail in their mouth.
+They also eat mystery snail egg clutches.

 • Eats: Nerite, ramshorn, apple, bladder, eggs, and bladder snails.